UKHomeOffice/paf/apps/common/views/content/accessibility.md

 We are aware of the following issues.

 <ol class="list list-number">
-<li>The session timeout of 20 minutes cannot be changed and the user is not alerted when it is running out.
-This for each individual page of the form, not the form overall.
-This does not meet WCAG 2.2 Enough Time.</li>
 <li>Some screen reader users may have confusion with reading some radio buttons with conditionally revealed fields.
 When NVDA was used to test the screen reader the form was readable.</li>
 </ol>